BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 element
 : An envelope is a tree of elements, each of which is itself an envelope.

+image
+: The source data from which a cryptographic digest is calculated.

 # Envelope Format Specification

 This section is normative, and specifies the binary format of envelopes in terms of its CBOR components and their sequencing.
 The formal language used is the Concise Data Definition Language (CDDL) {{-CDDL}}.
 To be considered a well-formed envelope, a sequence of bytes MUST be well-formed deterministic CBOR {{-CBOR}} and MUST conform to the specifications in this section.